 Dylan wanted independence, but setting out on a 2,190-mile hike by himself is more than he bargained for.
 And he keeps crossing paths with another teen hiker, known only as “The Ghost.”
 This mysterious girl is also making the trek alone, and Dylan can tell she’s trying to escape too.
 But from what?
 When disaster strikes, how can they trust each other if they can’t face their own secrets?

 If you are looking for a unique YA contemporary romance, We would highly recommend you to click the link below to buy your copy now!

-This post includes affiliate link for readers convenience and also for us to earn a small commission on whatever you purchase after clicking on the link.
+This post includes affiliate link for readers convenience and also for us to earn a small commission on whatever you purchase by clicking on the link.
 This helps fund the website and podcast.
-Thank you for your support..
+Thank you for your support.